jonataseduardo/guardrails/docs/pydoc_google.md

 methods, too.
 Prefer these methods to methods that return lists, except that you should not mutate a container while iterating over it.

-    Yes:  for key in adict: ...
+    Example:  for key in adict: ...
           if obj in alist: ...
           for line in afile: ...
           for k, v in adict.items(): ...

-    No:   for key in adict.keys(): ...
-          for line in afile.readlines(): ...

 ### 2.9 Generators